Systematic non-thermal velocity increase preceding soft X-ray flare onset: A large-scale Hinode/EIS study: Observations and Data Analysis

 We identified the observation time and field-of-view (FOV) of all Hinode/EIS raster observations between 2011 January 1 and 2024 November 9.
 These rasters were cross-referenced with the processed GOES flare list based on timing and the derived flare location.
 We required the flare location determined above to be within the EIS FOV $\pm20$\arcsec\ to account for pointing offset between AIA and EIS, and that the observation time overlapped with a window extending from 3 hours before the GOES flare start time to 3 hours after the GOES end time.
 In addition, we required that each EIS raster contain the \ion{Fe}{12}~195.12~\AA\ spectral window for the standard cross-correlation alignment between AIA and EIS, though our analysis encompasses emission lines from \ion{Fe}{8}~185.21~\AA\ to \ion{Fe}{24}~255.10~\AA\ to probe the $v_{nt}$ evolution across a wide temperature range ($log~T/K \sim 5.7-7.3$), as well as the \ion{He}{2}~256.32~\AA\ intensity to facilitate comparison with previous IRIS observations and to investigate signatures of chromospheric heating.

 EIS coverage varies considerably across events, with some flares observed in multiple raster observations throughout their evolution while others have more limited temporal sampling (e.g., a single raster before the flare and none during or after).
-Despite this inherent characteristic, the large sample size accumulated over 14 years ensures sufficient statistics across different flare phases for our analysis.
-This study focuses on the pre-flare $v_{nt}$ evolution.
-To assess the typical GOES SXR rise phase duration within the broader EIS observations and check for bias in our pre-flare subset.
-Figure~\ref{fig:flare_start_stats} shows the distribution of durations between the GOES-defined flare start and peak times.
+Despite this inherent characteristic, the large sample size accumulated over 14 years ensures sufficient statistics across different flare phases for our analysis. \review{This study focuses on the pre-flare phase's $v_{nt}$ evolution.
+To contextualize our findings, we first examine the typical GOES SXR rise phase duration within the broader EIS observations and check for bias in our pre-flare subset.} Figure~\ref{fig:flare_start_stats} shows the distribution of durations between the GOES-defined flare start and peak times.
 Panel (a) shows this for all flares observed by EIS in our catalog, while panel (b) focuses on the subset of EIS observations occurring between 400 and 5,000~s preceding the flare peak.
-Comparing the two panels, the median start-to-peak durations are systematically longer in row (b) across all flare classes (C1: 360$\rightarrow$600 s, C2--3: 480$\rightarrow$720 s, C>4: 540$\rightarrow$660 s, M: 600$\rightarrow$780 s, X: 1140$\rightarrow$2100 s), indicating a moderate bias toward longer-duration events in our pre-flare subset.
+Comparing the two panels, the median start-to-peak durations are systematically longer in row (b) across all flare classes (C1: 360$\rightarrow$600 s, C2--3: 480$\rightarrow$720 s, C>4: 540$\rightarrow$660 s, M: 600$\rightarrow$780 s, X: 1140$\rightarrow$2100 s), indicating a moderate bias toward \review{long rise-time events} in our pre-flare subset.
 This sampling bias likely arises from two factors.
-First, longer-duration flares present a larger temporal window for EIS observations, making them more likely to be captured by EIS during the pre-flare phase.
-Second, the EIS flare trigger mechanism, which has an average response time of $\sim2$~minutes~10~s after the SXR rise \citep{Brooks2023FrASS..1049831B}, may preferentially capture and sample longer-duration events.
-While our pre-flare analysis focuses on observations before the SXR rise, this bias means our dataset likely undersamples very short-duration flares and may not be fully representative of the general solar and stellar flare population described in \citet{Reep2021SpWea..1902754R,Zhao2024ApJ...961..130Z}, where flare full-width-half-maximum durations show no correlation with GOES X-ray flux magnitude.
-However, flare duration does scale with total energy in both solar \citep{Toriumi2017ApJ...834...56T} and stellar flares \citep{Zhao2024ApJ...961..130Z}, making our findings particularly relevant to longer-duration, higher-energy events.
+First, \review{long rise-time} flares present a larger temporal window for EIS observations, making them more likely to be captured by EIS during the pre-flare phase.
+Second, the EIS flare trigger mechanism, which has an average response time of $\sim2$~minutes~10~s after the SXR rise \citep{Brooks2023FrASS..1049831B}, may preferentially capture and sample \review{long rise-time events}.
+While our pre-flare analysis focuses on observations before the SXR rise, this bias means our dataset likely \review{undersamples flares with very short rise time} and may not be fully representative of the general solar and stellar flare population described in \citet{Reep2021SpWea..1902754R,Zhao2024ApJ...961..130Z}, where flare full-width-half-maximum durations show no correlation with GOES X-ray flux magnitude.
+However, flare duration does scale with total energy in both solar \citep{Toriumi2017ApJ...834...56T} and stellar flares \citep{Zhao2024ApJ...961..130Z}, making our findings particularly relevant to \review{longer rise time}, higher-energy events.